simonpedrogonzalez/solar-explorer/docs/finalprocessbook.md

-# Process Book - Space Mission Explorer
+# Process Book - Solar Explorer

 The aim of this project is to visualize space missions.